connectomicslab/connectomemapper3/documentation/download.rst

 Download Instruction
 ====================

-By downloading Connectome Mapper, you agree to the terms and conditions of the Modified BSD license.
+By downloading Connectome Mapper, you agree to the terms and conditions of the following Modified BSD license.

 .. note:: Copyright (C) 2009-2014, Ecole Polytechnique Fédérale de Lausanne (EPFL) and Hospital Center and University of Lausanne (UNIL-CHUV), Switzerland.
 All rights reserved.